paladin-t/bitty/docs/documents/manual.md

 * `image:fromBlank(width, height, paletted = 0)`: loads blank content
 	* `width`: the specific width
 	* `height`: the specific height
-	* `paletted`: 0 for true-colored, non-zero for paletted
+	* `paletted`: 0 for true-color, non-zero for paletted
 	* returns `true` for success, otherwise `false`
 * `image:toBytes(bytes, type = "png")`: encodes the `Image` to `Bytes`
 	* `bytes`: the `Bytes` to receive, its cursor will be at the end